vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Process Result List

-**only available if scrutinizer enabled on the gateway** Get a list of the processes indexed by the scrutinizer with results.
+**only available if scrutinizer enabled on the gateway** Get a list of the processes indexed by the scrutinizer with **final results**.
 Currently this method returns a non-deterministic set of maximum 64 process ids.

 The `fromId` field can be used to seek an specific position and start from it.
 So if the first call with `fromId` empty returns 64 values, a second call may be done using `fromId`=`lastProcIdReceived` to get the next 64 values.